|

 automobile.
 They demonstrated putting out a burning car fire, how to use an

 extinguisher.
-Children were treated to a trip through a "smoke house" specially built
+Children were treated to a trip through a "smoke house" specially

 for children to learn how to stop, drop and roll and safely crawl through a smoke filled